Greenstand/Greenstand-Overview/Project-Overview/Tree-Token-Creation.md

 - All tokens are fungible (the same value and interchangeable).
 - All tokens are backed by a tree verification(s).
 - One can own fractions of both trees and tokens.
-- GreenStand Validates tokens
+- Greenstand sets standard to validates tokens
-- GreenStand can sell tokens.
+- Greenstand can sell tokens

-## Core ideas:
-- The token should have a standardized value.
-- All tokens should be the same value and interchangeable.
-- All tokens are backed by a tree verification(s).
-- One can own fractions of both trees and tokens.
+- Tokens can be bought, soild and traded indipendent of Greenstand

 # Tree Token Value at Creation